manuelgug/FapR/README.md

 # FapR: Frequency-based amplicon phasing in R

-This script performs the phasing of `dfhr` and `dhpr` amplicons from polyclonal infections of *Plasmodium falciparum*, utilizing only their allele frequencies.
+This script performs the phasing of `dfhr` and `dhps` amplicons from polyclonal infections of *Plasmodium falciparum*, utilizing only their allele frequencies.

 ## Dependencies